beaubreedlove/FantasyFootball/rules.md

         1. Payment
             1. A one time payment of $200 will be collected by the commissioner from each team manager.
         1. Deadline
-            1. Initial payment must be paid on or before the draft date.
+            1. Initial payment must be paid on or before the draft date in 2021 and on or before August 1 in subsequent seasons.
+                1. Any manager who does not pay by this time may have their team transferred, sold, or auctioned to another manager and the Comissioner's discression.
+                1. Any proceeds from the transfer will be given to the previous manager.
             1. Managers will have a chance to review the rules before committing to the league.
                 1. If 14 managers do not commit, the initial payment will be refunded.
     1.  <a id="payouts">Payouts</a>